JuanitoSebastian/compilers-project/README.md

   -h, --help              Show help information.
 ```

 To run compile and run the example program included you can run the following.
-Programs are compiled to the build folder.
+Programs are compiled the build folder.
 ```bash
 swift run swiftcompiler -i example.txt
 ./build/output